Do you wish there were ways of preventing age-related diseases, enabling you and your loved ones to live longer, healthier lives?

 - Faun1003 and other compounds for repairing damage from lung injury, IPF and pulmonary hypertension.

 - A new program in inflammatory bowel disease, seeking targets to improve epithelial barrier function and reduce immune cell migration.

 - Muscle tissue and skeletal aging, neurodegeneration, injury, atrophy and sarcopenia are debilitating life conditions.

-- The right proteins are identified using unbiased machine-learning to rank-order and select candidates based on mechanisms of action and pathways tied to aging.
+- The right secreted proteins are identified using unbiased machine-learning to rank-order and select candidates based on mechanisms of action and pathways tied to aging.

 - Robotic filtering selects the right mix of cells for injection from their therapeutic protein library.

 - Daily injections are delivered for 2 weeks.
 They are working on bi-weekly and monthly formulations, seeking to determine the duration of efficacy.